hughbien/quickmake/README.md

 ## TODO

-* fix for `gf` to open in different window (if file is already open, use that window)
-* setting for default height or full height
+* fix % usage (evaluate command before moving to corner)
 * setting for line numbers
-* setting for makeprg per language or directory/file/glob exists
+* setting for default height (or default to full)
-* setting for default makeprg per language or directory/file/glob exists
+* setting for buffer name
-* instructions for install/usage
+* setting for echo-ing command
+* README: summary, install, usage, set makeprg, set empty makeprg, % tab repeat
+* github repo
+* `gf` alternative opens in different window (if file is already open, use that window)

 ## License